ansys/pyrocky/doc/source/getting_started/index.rst

 Connecting to an existing session
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assume that a Rocky session is started with the `--pyrocky` option:
+Assume that a Rocky session is started with the ``--pyrocky`` option:

 .. code:: bat

    C:\Program Files\Ansys Inc\v241\Rocky> bin\Rocky.exe --pyrocky

-When a Rocky session is started in this way, you can connect to it with PyRocky:
+When the Rocky session is started in this way, you can connect to it with PyRocky:

 .. code:: python